I’m running out of things to make. Making a Jet Powered Broom seems the sensible option, being a Harry Potter fan and all that 🙂

 This was harder to do than it looks, cut straight down the middle giving approximately 2 x 25mm thick pieces.

-One half was then profiled to the shape of the broom and then used as template for the other half.
+One half was then profiled to the shape of the broom and then the profile was used as template for the other half.

-Now, I know a bit about laminating and GRP form my Windsurfing days, but not a lot about gluing Oak to Carbon Fibre.
-My best guess was to use SP Systems Epoxy 115, because that’s what we used to make windsurf boards from.
-The Oak profiles were reversed so that the surfaces were flat and copious amounts of resin added to wet out the carbon fibre and then clamped to hold everything in place.
+Now, I know a bit about laminating and GRP form my Windsurfing days, but not a lot about gluing Oak to Carbon Fiber.
+My best guess was to use SP Systems Epoxy 115 because that’s what we used to make windsurf boards from, but that was an incorrect assumption on my part, due to the oily wood a special epoxy was required specially designed to glue Teak & Oak.
+The Oak profiles were reversed so that the surfaces were flat and copious amounts of resin added to wet out the carbon fiber and then clamped to hold everything in place.

 A day later the resin had cured and the clamps have been removed.